 - Crowd Song

 - The Charmer: Rahul.
-Not unsurprising considering its Shah Rukh Khan that plays him.
+Unsurprising considering it's Shah Rukh Khan that plays him.

-- First Girl Wins: Nisha is the first girl in Rahul's life and the first one the audience sees when the movie actually starts, but Pooja is the one the audience sees and hears talking about the Red String of Fate before the movie actually begins.
+- First Girl Wins: Nisha is the first girl in Rahul's life and the first one the audience sees in the story proper, but Pooja is the one the audience sees and hears talking about the Red String of Fate in the prologue portion before the opening credits.

 - Love Hurts: And how!